 If your target audience or budget, though, is not so huge, you need repeat purchases to stay in business.

 Repeat orders mean higher profitability on each acquisition paid.
-If your CAC is $5 and LTV is only $15, you make $10.
-But if LTV went up to $40, you’re making $35.
-You could even spend a bit more, say $10, to acquire other segments of customers who’d spend $75 LTV.
+If your CAC is $5 and customer lifetime value is only $15, you make $10.
+But if customer lifetime value went up to $40, you’re making $35.
+You could even spend a bit more, say $10, to acquire other segments of customers who’d spend $75 customer lifetime value.
 The higher the repeat purchase rate, the higher the ROI.

 The fact that people buy from you repeatedly also means they like the product – there’s product-market fit.
 You have found the right audience and the product works.
 Like many entrepreneurs, Moiz Ali from Native struggled in the beginning, “I knew we had a mediocre product because nobody would buy again.”

 Read more about Native’s tactics for success

 Repeat orders mean people are loyal to your brand and probably even spread word-of-mouth about you.
 The more devoted they are, the stronger your community grows.